tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 - Sell a call at the predefined target
 - Use a long-dated expiry (LEAP-style)

+Unlike equity, options introduce **time as an explicit variable**.
+Using a long-dated structure is a deliberate choice to reduce time pressure while maintaining defined risk.

 This approach fits naturally with the trade plan, as the exit level is already defined in advance.

 ---